globus/globus-automate-client/docs/source/overview.rst

 into the Globus automation ecosystem.

-These action providers form the foundation of the Globus automation ecosystem and are primarily used by referencing their URLs in `Flows`_.
+These action providers form the foundation of the Globus automation ecosystem and are primarily used by referencing their URLs in `flows`_.
 *Globus Flows* allows users to flexibly piece together these individual services to create reliable high level workflows.